Shut out for 9 months, fans back at top-level English soccer - WHIZ News

 LONDON (AP) — Sitting apart but united in melody, Arsenal supporters restored a semblance of normality to an English stadium.

-Even the customary chanting against its north London rival — “Stand up if you hate Tottenham” — was back.
+Even the customary chanting against their north London rival — “Stand up if you hate Tottenham” — was back.

 The fans had waited 271 days to return to the Emirates Stadium, and to see Alexandre Lacazette run over to celebrate in front of them.
 Just as he did against West Ham in March, Lacazette scored first in a 4-1 win against Rapid Vienna in the Europa League on Thursday night.